-The biblical text consisted initially only of the consonantal script with matres lectionis, without any vocalization symbols (Blau 2010).
+The biblical text consisted originally only of consonantal script with matres lectionis (consonant letters that sporadically indicate vowels), without any vocalization symbols (Blau 2010).
 These symbols were added during later stages, within different traditions (Edzard 2011; Hornkohl 2019).
 The Bible is partially preserved in the Babylonian vocalization tradition (Yeivin 1985) and the Palestinian vocalization tradition, but it is only completely preserved in the Tiberian tradition, arguably the most prestigious one (Yeivin 1980a; Malone 1993; Churchyard 1999).
-This last tradition originated somewhere in the second half of the first millennium in Tiberias by scholars known as Masoretes, who devised a system of vowel, punctuation, and cantillation signs for the biblical text (Edzard 2011).
+This last tradition originated somewhere in the second half of the first millenium in Tiberias, by scholars known as "Masoretes", who recorded the Biblical Hebrew text with an inventory of vowel, punctuation, and cantillation signs devised by them (Edzard 2011).

 Besides the Jewish traditions of vocalization, there are some existing non-Jewish traditions, including the Samaritan written and reading traditions of the Pentateuch (Ben-Hayyim and Tal 2000; Florentin 2013), along with the Greek phonetic transcription as recorded by Origen, and Jerome's commentaries and transcriptions in the Latin Vulgate (Yuditsky 2013; Kantor 2017).
-Lastly, some other medieval sources cover the pronunciation of the Tiberian Masoretic system, such as the Hidāyat al-Qāri', 'Guide for the reader' (Eldar 1981).
+Lastly, some other medieval sources cover the pronunciation of the Tiberian Masoretic system, such as the $Hid\bar{a}yat \ al-Q\bar{a}ri'$, 'Guide for the reader' (Eldar 1981).

-2.I.2 CONSONANT INVENTORY
+2.1.2 Consonant inventory